indigo-dc/synergy-doc/doc/admin.md

 The overall amount of dynamic resources is calculated as difference between the total amount of resources (considering also the overcommitment ratios) and the resources allocated for static projects.

-For projects referring to dynamic resources, the quota values for VCPUs, instances and RAM should be set to -1 (or to very high values).
+For projects referring to dynamic resources, the quota values for VCPUs, instances and RAM are not meaningful and therefore can be set to any arbitrary value.